← Back to work

 • Bulk buy variations

 To solve this complexity, I used Object-Oriented UX to map all product types and their attributes.
-This involved:

 OOUX object mapping showing meal cards and add-on cards with their attributes